duckietown/book-opmanual-duckiebot/src/assembly_setup/setup_dashboard/index.md

 The Duckiebot Dashboard is a package that you can install on your instance of \\compose\\ running on your Duckiebot.
-To make is easier for you to get started, we provide a Docker image with \\compose\\
+To make it easier for you to get started, we provide a Docker image with \\compose\\
-and all the packages you need.
+and all the packages you need already running on your Duckiebot after the first boot.
 Follow the instructions in the next step to get started.

 Visit the
 [official documentation page](http://compose.afdaniele.com/docs/latest/index)
-for further information.
+if you would like further information about how \\compose\\ works.

 (init-dashboard)=
-## Setting up dashboard
+## Setting up the Duckiebot dashboard

 (init-dashboard-video)=
 ### Video Tutorial